WeblateOrg/weblate/docs/contributing/security.rst

 Security issues in our dependencies are monitored using `Dependabot
 <https://dependabot.com/>`_.
 This covers the Python and JavaScript libraries,
-and the latest stable release has its dependencies uppdated to avoid vulnerabilities.
+and the latest stable release has its dependencies updated to avoid vulnerabilities.

 .. hint::